shacharlevy1991/agentune/docs/development/design.md

 - Parallel chat execution

 ### Frameworks
-- Use langchain for LLM integration
+- Use langchain for LLM integration (with async chains)
 - Consider using Langchain for caching LLM results and embeddings
+- All LLM calls through LangChain should use async methods

 ### Extensibility
 - Plugin architecture for input/output formats (future feature)